Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Yarrp Design

 First, \yrp can read a BGP routing table of network prefixes and build a longest-match Patricia trie~\cite{sklower1991tree}.
 When iterating through the entire permuted IPv4 space, \yrp can skip destinations that are not routed.
 Based on current global BGP routing tables~\cite{routeviews}, this optimization avoids probing approximately 1.5B IP addresses (35\% of the 32-bit space) that are unlikely to return useful results.
 Note that the memory required to maintain the BGP table is constant during a probing run (amounting to approximately 300MB during runtime).
 In our experiments, these lookups in the Patricia trie did not prevent \yrp from running at over $100kpps$.

 Second, the tree-like structure of the network implies that the set of interfaces near to the vantage point is small relative to the universe of router interfaces~\cite{donnet2005efficient}.
 In Figure~\ref{fig:ttlhisto} for instance, all of the traces have a single first hop in common and orders of magnitude fewer interfaces at hops 1-3 as compared to hops 13-15.
 To avoid rediscovering the same nearby router interfaces repeatedly, \yrp can maintain state over the set of responding local ``neighborhood'' interface IP addresses at hops 1 through a run-time configurable $ttl_{nbrhd}$.
 For each TTL in the neighborhood, \yrp maintains two timestamps: the last time a probe was sent with that TTL, and the last time a new interface at that depth replied.
-If no new interfaces have been discovered within the past $\eta=30$ seconds of probing, \yrp skips future probes at that TTL.
+If no new interfaces have been discovered within the past $\eta=30$ seconds of probing, \yrp skips future probes at that TTL\footnote{30s ensures $\ge$10 probes of TTLs 1-8, assuming a balanced binary tree network and 100Kpps probing rate.
+A threshold using the number of unique interfaces versus probes at a given TTL may better facilitate adapting to different environments without parameterization.}.
 The \texttt{yrp2warts} script can then stitch together these missing hops.
 While the amount of state in neighborhood mode can grown unbounded, in practice it is small for small $ttl_{nbrhd}$, while avoiding substantial over-probing.